 The challenges of working with authentic language

 A dictionary should provide information about how language is used by its users.
 This is why the Dictionary Express method generates dictionary entries from corpora of authentic language.
-However, authentic language is naturally noisy and this is why we developed tools and methodology that allow us to create good quality dictionaries even if the corpus contains a certain level of noise.
+However, authentic language is naturally noisy, and this is why we developed tools and methodology that allow us to create dictionary content of high quality even if the corpus contains a certain level of noise.

 Headwords